essykings/python-datetime/README.md

-## How to convert Python datetime to string
+## How to Convert Python Datetime to String
-The datetime module also has the strftime() method that does the opposite (ie. converts datetime nd time objects into strings.
+The Pthon datetime module also has the strftime() method that does the opposite (ie. converts datetime and time objects into strings.
 The syntax for the datetime and time module are:

 ```python
 datetime_string = datetime_object.strftime(format_string)
 time_string = datetime_object.strftime(format_string[,time_object])
 ```

-### Examples of datetime to string with strftime()
+### Examples of Datetime to String With ```strftime()```

-Suppose we wish to convert the current datetime into a string?.
-How do we go about it?.
-We fist get the datetime object representation of the current datetime and call the strftime() method on the object.
+Suppose you wish to convert the current datetime into a string?.
+How do you go about it?.
+You first get the datetime object representation of the current datetime and call the strftime() method on the object.

 ```python
 import datetime